-- Do not load to capacity in poor weather or rough water. - The number of seats does not indicate how many people a boat can carry in poor weather and rough water - Above idle speed, all passengers must be seated on the seats provided.
+- Do not load to capacity in poor weather or rough water. - The number of seats does not indicate how many people a boat can carry in poor weather or rough water - Above idle speed, all passengers must be seated on the seats provided or positioned so they can hold onto the hand holds provided (See page 2-6, recommended on-plane locations).

-An MMMA Certification means that your Boston Whaler[®] has been judged by the National Marine manufacturers Association to be in compliance with applicable federal regulations and American Boat and Yacht Council standards.
+An NMMA Certification means that your Boston Whaler[®] has been judged by the National Marine manufacturers Association to be in compliance with applicable federal regulations and American Boat and Yacht Council standards.